This article is only applicable to non-Paycor customers.

-Note: These instructions are current as of April 27th 2018, and may not represent exact instruction as links or sites may change.
+Note: These instructions are current as of Feb 3, 2021, and may not represent exact instructions as links or sites may change.
 Please contact us for more details if you are having difficulty with the setup.

 Tip: These instructions apply to SSO only; you'll still need to manually provision and deprovision accounts in 7Geese.